LearnMetabarcoding/LearnMetabarcoding/sphinx/source/otuid/mapping_reads_to_refs.rst

 .. admonition:: Data and software

 	This tutorial requires as input a FASTA file of trimmed, merged and quality filtered reads, and a FASTA file of reference sequences.
-If you're following along step-by-step, we produced the former back in the :ref:`quality trimming<quality_trimming>` tutorial.
+If you're following along step-by-step, we produced the former back in the :ref:`quality trimming <quality_filtering>` tutorial.
 Alternatively, the files ``4_mbc_concat.fasta`` and ``references_CCCPbarcodes.fasta`` within the :ref:`sectionE archive <sectionEdata>` can be used as example data.

 	This tutorial uses the :ref:`BLAST<blast>` and :ref:`VSEARCH<vsearch>` software.